mjm/gatsby-blog/src/pages/talks/index.md

 ---
-templateKey: "static-page"
+templateKey: static-page
-path: /talks
+path: "/talks"
 title: Talks

 ---
 ### WWDC

 I've been a part of a couple of sessions at Apple's [Worldwide Developer Conference](https://developer.apple.com/wwdc/):